networktocode/ntc-misc/cisco/yang/nxos-nc-yang-m1.md

 Let's now "use" this model and try and collect the serial number of the devices.
 By using this model, it simply means we are going to pass an XML object to the device that adheres to this YANG model.

-As we saw in the devnet learning lab for YANG, we can "interact" with this YANG model by constructing an equivalent `XML` filter and using that with the `ncclient` python library over the NETCONF protocol.
+As we saw in the devnet learning lab for YANG, we can "interact" with this YANG model by constructing an equivalent `XML` filter and using that with the `ncclient` Python library over the NETCONF protocol.

 Based on the tree output above, our `xml` filter would look like this